 All in all homeschooling a high energy child is all about flexibility and working with their unique personalities.
 Remember that part of the beauty of homeschooling is that you are able to cater your child’s learning style, schedule, and energy levels!
 There is no right or wrong, just working with what you have and doing your best to help your child learn!

-What do you do with your high energy child?
+What do you do while homeschooling a high energy child?
 Any tips you’d add?